uberspark/uberxmhf/README.md

 build, install, contribute and get involved.

-The formatted documentation can be read online at: <http://uberxmhf.org/docs/toc.html>
+The formatted documentation can be read online at: <http://docs.uberxmhf.org>

-Documentation sources are within `docs/` and are in reStructuredText (reST) format.
-You can start reading the docs from `docs/index.rst` using any text editor of your choice.
+Documentation sources are within `docs/` in reStructuredText (reST) format and can be browsed using a simple text editor (start at `docs/index.rst`).

-A html version of the documentation can also be built using `make clean` followed by `make docs_html` within the `docs/` folder.
+HTML version of the documentation can also be built locally using `make clean` followed by `make docs_html` within the `docs/` folder.
+Load the resulting `docs/_build/index.html` into a browser of your choice.

 Note that you will need a working installation of sphinx to build the documentation within your development environment.
 For example, within Ubuntu/Debian distributions the following will install sphinx: